SSD vs HDD: What is the Difference Between SSD and HDD

 What is a Hard Disk Drive (HDD)?

 An HDD uses magnetism, which allows you to store data on a rotating platter.
-It has a read/write head that floats above the spinning platter for Reading and Writing of the data.
+It has a read/write head that floats above the spinning platter for Reading and Writing the data.
 The faster the platter spins, the quicker an HDD can perform.
 HDD also consists of an I/O controller and firmware, which tells the hardware what to do and communicates with the remaining system.
-The full form of HDD is Hard Disk Drive
+The full form of HDD is Hard Disk Drive.

-Difference Between HDD and SSD
+Difference Between SSD and HDD

-Hard Disk Drive | Solid State Drive |
+Comparison Basis | Solid State Drive | Hard Disk Drive |

-HDD has longer Read and Write time. | SSD has a shorter Read and Write time. |
+R/W Time | SSD has a shorter Read and Write time. | HDD has longer Read and Write time. |

-HDD has higher latency. | SSD has a lower latency. |
+Latency | SSD has a lower latency. | HDD has higher latency. |

-Over a longer time, and with larger files stored on an HDD, there is a high chance of fragmentation. | Fragmentation doesn’t occur on an SSD drive. |
+Fragmentation | Fragmentation doesn’t occur on an SSD drive. | Over a longer period of time, and with larger files stored on an HDD, there is a high chance of fragmentation. |

-HDD stands for Hard Disk Drive. | SSD stands for Solid State Drive. |
+Full Form | SSD stands for Solid State Drive. | HDD stands for Hard Disk Drive. |

-HDD offers a slower speed for reading and writing data. | SSD is faster at reading and writing data. |
+R/W Speed | SSD is faster at reading and writing data. | HDD offers a slower speed for reading and writing data. |

-An HDD weighs more. | SDD drives are lighter than HDD drives as they don’t have the rotating disks spindle, and mirror. |
+Weight | SDD drives are lighter than HDD drives as they don’t have rotating disks, spindles, and mirrors. | An HDD weighs more. |

-The moving parts of HDDs make them vulnerable to crashes and damage because of vibration. | SSD drives can tolerate vibration up to 2000Hz, that is more than HDD. |
+Movement | SSD drives can tolerate vibration up to 2000Hz, that is more than HDD. | The moving parts of HDDs make them vulnerable to crashes and damage because of vibration. |

-HDD contains moving mechanical parts, like the arm. | SSD does not contain mechanical parts, only electronic parts like ICs. |
+Power Consumption | SSD do not contain mechanical parts, only electronic parts like ICs. | HDD contains moving mechanical parts, like the arm. |

-HDD drive is older and more traditional. | SSD is a newer type of storage drive. |
+Cost | SSD is a newer type of storage drive. | HDD drive is older and more traditional. |

-HDD can produce noise due to mechanical movements. | SSD does not produce noise. |
+Noise | SSD does not produce noise. | HDD can produce noise due to mechanical movements. |

-HDD are usually 3.5″ and 2.5″ size for desktop and laptops. | SDD is available in 2.5 inch, 1.8″ and 1.0″, increasing the available space in a computer, especially desktop or server. |
+Size | SDD is available in 2.5 inches, 1.8 inches, and 1.0 inches, increasing the available space in a computer, especially a desktop or server. | HDDs are usually 3.5″ and 2.5″ sizes for desktops and laptops. |

 SSD Vs HDD Speed

-How Hard Drive Work?
+How Does Hard Drive Work?

 The hard disk is made up of a number of spinning magnetic platters that store data and a number of reading/write heads on mechanical arms that move on the surface of the platters.

-How SSD Works?
+How Does SSD Work?

 With SSD, there is no variable seek time or rotational latency because all the parts of the SSD can be accessed in the same amount of time.
 SSD read and write speeds are uneven, so data reads are very fast, but SSD write speeds are quite slower.
 That is because SSD storage is made up of individual NAND cells, which helps you to store one bit of data, and groups of cells are organized into pages.
 Moreover, groups of pages are organized into blocks.